 This article includes instructions for running multiple versions of Java on the same computer (for example, if you're developing and testing WDLs on your laptop before running at scale on Terra, or running command-line tools with different version requirements).

 This documentation is in the process of being updated.
 In the meantime, you may find that some GATK commands are out of date, or that the WDL information is incomplete.
 If you encounter any issues you can't solve, please let us know in the article comments (you must be signed in to comment).

-You may need to change the orange part in each code snippet, which should refer to the specific version of java you have installed on your machine (version and update).
-To find that, simply navigate to the folder where you had installed the JDK.
+To find the specific version of java installed on your machine, navigate to the folder where you had installed the JDK.
 Under the “JavaVirtualMachines” folder, you should find JDK folders that name the specific version and update.

 For more information on WDL script components, see the The Getting Started with WDLs user guide.